ProDiCeT/IPFS-and-metadata-for-NFT/README.md

 # IPFS-and-metadata-for-NFT
 Guide
 Add all JSON files - done
-Add Python script - in progress for base
+Add Python script - in progress
 Add procedure for pinata - in progress